jonnonz1/nz-statute-book/acts/public/2003/credit-contracts-and-consumer-finance-act-2003.md

     (iii) in all subsequent dealings with a borrower in relation to an agreement or a relevant insurance contract or a guarantor in relation to a relevant guarantee; and
   (b) comply with all the lender responsibilities specified in subsections (3), (4), and (5).
-(3) The lender responsibilities are that a lender must, in relation to an agreement with a borrower,— (a) make reasonable inquiries, before entering into the agreement, so as to be satisfied that it is likely that—
+(3) The lender responsibilities are that a lender must, in relation to an agreement with a borrower,— (a) make reasonable inquiries, before entering into the agreement, and before making a material change referred to in subsection (8), so as to be satisfied that it is likely that—
     (i) the credit or finance provided under the agreement will meet the borrower's requirements and objectives; and (ii) the borrower will make the payments under the agreement without suffering substantial hardship; and (b) assist the borrower to reach an informed decision as to whether or not to enter into the agreement and to be reasonably aware of the full implications of entering into the agreement, including by ensuring that—